cert-manager/website/content/docs/getting-started/README.md

 > 🔰 Let’s Encrypt is an Internet service that allows you to generate free short-lived SSL certificates automatically.

-### How is YAML File Used?
-In the Yaml file, simply specify the domain for which the certificate is required, along with the secret for where the certificate will be stored in.
-The cert-manager will interact with the CA and place the newly issued certificate in the specified Kubernetes secret.
-It will also replace the Kubernetes secret with a new one when it is about to expire.
-This means you can get free and automated SSL certificate generation with complete certificate lifecycle management.

-### What is cert-manager?
-Cert-manager is a Kubernetes add-on that automates the management and issuance of TLS certificate.
-It looks at different issuers, certificate objects, and pods.
-We can use the cert-managr using a yaml file.
-The [cert-manager documentation](https://cert-manager.io/docs/) provides a good description about how to use Let’s encrypt, create certificate objects, and pull up certificate requests.

 ## Step-by-Step Process
 ### Prerequisites
 * You must have a working container